MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Sites/Add-MgSiteListContentTypeCopyFromContentTypeHub.md

 The method allows users to pull content types directly from the content type hub to a site or list.
 For more information, see contentType: getCompatibleHubContentTypes and the blog post Syntex Product Updates - August 2021.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Add-MgBetaSiteListContentTypeCopyFromContentTypeHub](/powershell/module/Microsoft.Graph.Beta.Sites/Add-MgBetaSiteListContentTypeCopyFromContentTypeHub?view=graph-powershell-beta)

 ## SYNTAX